 Walk up the pedestrianized cobbled streets to Lindenhof hill for equally panoramic views over the Limmat river and to the university quarter in the background.
 The University of Zurich is the largest in Switzerland with over 26,000 students and some very illustrious alumni such as Albert Einstein.
 Lindenhof itself was an important prehistoric, Roman, and medieval site and is listed as a Swiss heritage site of national significance.

 The Hedwig Fountain dates from 1688 and was designed to commemorate the brave Zurich women who defended Zurich during the siege by the Duke of Habsburg in 1292.

-Once you’ve descended back to the centre, make time to visit some of Zurich’s best chocolate shops, including Läderach and Confiserie Sprüngli, renowned for their Luxemburgerli macaroons…
+Once you’ve descended back to the centre, make time to visit some of the best Zurich chocolate shops, including Läderach and Confiserie Sprüngli, renowned for their Luxemburgerli macaroons…

 and not forgetting Teuscher, the first chocolatier to create champagne truffles.